Beirym/Telegram-Usernames-Checker/README.md

 # How it works

 This program takes user file contains nicknames, checking symbols in nickname, enter to t.me/username in order to check avaibility ( if nickname already busy, that in website don't will be HTML-element ( with class tgme_page_extra ) which contains nickname ).
 Next check it's checking for being on auction in Fragment.com ( if nicname don't being in auction, that website don't have seperate HTML-page for him ).
 If nickname passed all checks, that he inserted to list contains checked words.
-After all words checks user will receive file with all availible nicknames.
+After all words checks user will receive file or list with all availible nicknames.

 # Usage steps
+    1. User select array contains words type ( file or list );
-    1. User create file and filling his words;
+    1.1 If user selected file - he create file and filling his words, then transmist to program;
-    2. User transmist file name to programm;
+    1.2 If user selected list - he transmist words seperate by comms to program;
+    2. User select how will be returned availbility usernames ( file or list );
-    3. Program checks empty line for avability in the end of this file;
+    3. If was transmists file - program checks empty line for avability in the end of this file;
     4. Program checks this word ( AKA our future username ) for avaibility in Telegram ( is he busy with other users );
     5. Program checks this word for being on sale in Fragment.com;
-    6. Avaibility usernames saved in new file with title - avail_usernames_[Hours-Minutes_(Year-Month-Day)].
+    6. If usernames output is file - avaibility usernames saved in new file with title - avail_usernames_[Hours-Minutes_(Year-Month-Day)]
+       If is list - availbility usernames will be returned how python list.

 # Disadvanatges

 The program cannot check the nickname reserved by Telegram itself (these are nicknames when trying to use which Telegram gives an error - "Ivalid link")

 # Important